kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 Once the machine has booted up for the very first time (and we verified that using our function), The VM gets rebooted just once more.
 Prior to doing this I had issues running PowerShell direct on the client.

-Again, we test using our function and after that it the first block of PowerShell direct.
+Again, we test using our function whether the machine has booted and when it has, the first block of PowerShell direct code is run.

 Basically anything in between the { } is code that will be executed locally on the client virtual machine.

-Yes, this looks very very much like powershell remoting but the biggest difference is that I don't need network access to my virtual machine.
+Yes, this looks very very much like PowerShell remoting but the biggest difference is that I don't need network access to my virtual machine.

-The first thing I do is rename the machine to a more meaningful name (that is being passed on as a parameter) and after a rename we need again to reboot the machine.
+The first thing I do is rename the machine to a more meaningful name (that is being passed on as a parameter) and after a rename we need to reboot the machine once more.

 ## Step 5 ##